spr12ian/my-apps-script-starter/README.md

 My objective is to develop GAS overcoming two key limitations:

 1. The default Script Editor provided by Google lacks many features found in modern editors.
-2. Google's V8 GAS engine does not support [Javascript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), and managing load order which is file order dependent is a real pain
+2. Google's V8 GAS engine does not support [Javascript modules](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules), and managing load order which is file order dependent is a real pain.

 [Clasp](https://developers.google.com/apps-script/guides/clasp) is a tool that lets you develop your GAS projects locally.
 Clasp is written in [Node.js](https://developer.mozilla.org/en-US/docs/Glossary/Node.js) and distributed via the [npm](https://www.npmjs.com/) tool.